q3769/conseq4j/README.md

 The conseq4j implementation is thread-safe in that its own internal state has no data corruption due to concurrent modification.
 The thread-safety programming rules and concerns still apply to the executed tasks, as usual.
 In the context of concurrency and sequencing, though, the thread-safety concern goes beyond concurrent modification of individual-task data, into that of meaningful execution order among multiple related tasks.
-Note that, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
-Those tasks are not submitted in any sequence in the first place; they will execute in whatever order scheduled by the JVM, regardless of sequence keys.

 **Concurrency And Sequencing**

+By definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
-Tasks submitted by a single thread - or by each single thread in case of multi-threading - will be managed by conseq4j.
-Those thread-sequenced tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
-As such, client-side multi-threading is not recommended when sequencing is imperative;
-instead, use conseq4j to provide both concurrency and sequencing.
+Those tasks will execute in whatever order scheduled by the JVM, regardless of sequence keys.
+However, tasks submitted by a single thread - or by each single thread in case of multi-threading - will be managed by conseq4j: These thread-sequenced tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
+As such, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService